-Many of our clients are busy planning their move to the cloud by migrating their employees and enterprise content to Office 365.
-But often, executive pressure on the IT organization to move quickly leads to moving content to Office 365 without time to create a proper information architecture, perform a content analysis, or implement a proper migration plan.
+Many of our clients are busy planning their move to the cloud –to next-generation content services, ECM platforms, or Office 365.
+Often there is executive pressure on the IT organization to move quickly— and this can lead to moving content to the new platform without the time to plan a proper information architecture, content analysis, or migration plan.

-And don’t forget the metadata framework — it’s critical to getting the maximum benefits from your Office 365 investment.
+The most important part of the information architecture is the metadata framework— it’s critical to getting the maximum benefits from your ECM investment.
 A metadata framework is simply a small collection of three types of metadata that are used together to make managing and finding content more efficient.
 It’s an essential step that’s often overlooked.
-If your migrated content isn’t tagged appropriately and accurately, users will have a hard time finding it, if they can find it at all.
+If your migrated content isn’t tagged appropriately and accurately, users will have a hard time finding it—if they can find it at all.

 Benefits of a Metadata Framework

 The four benefits of a good metadata framework are findability, re-use, user experience, and manageability

 - Improved findability.
 Search results are dramatically improved by using search filters and facets.
 Content can also be delivered dynamically, based on the user.

 - Improved reuse.
 Documents can be accesses, shared, and reused across processes and lines of business; document duplication should be dramatically reduced.

 - Improved user experience.
 For most departments, users will assign a single tag and all metadata will be automatically applied.

 - Improved manageability.
 Records and security will be improved because every document will have the correct metadata to enforce compliance.